ubc/course-shortcode/README.md

  - `profileslug` (!New parameter not in production – default ” – if entered and a profile exists on the website, shows a link next to instructors name in the sections listing.

- - `stickywinter` (**New parameter not in production** – default ‘false’ – if true session remains as Winter even if Summer term has begun.
+ - `stickywinter` (**New parameter not in production** – default ‘false’ – if true session remains as Winter even if Summer term has begun. set to

  - `instructors={either true or false}` (default false - if true and plugin configured (via the settings panel), will list instructors on the main listing page (without users having to click on the "sections" button to see them).